Return to finding aids search |

 The Harry Wickey Papers consists of biographical material, correspondence, and subject files.

-Correspondence (1928-1965) contains letters sent to Wickey from his close friends with whom he was associated in the field of art.
+Correspondence is entirely incoming, and contains letters sent to Wickey from his close friends with whom he was associated in the field of art.
 Wickey's own comments and reminiscences are included, set off in quotation marks and concluding with (HW).
-Subject files contains material relating to exhibitions of Wickey's work and to prizes he won; publications both by and about Wickey; photographs of his etchings and sculptures; photographs and other items relating to his wife, Maria Rother Wickey; reviews of his autobiography Thus Far; personal photographs; and magazine articles on or about his work.
+Correspondence without such notes was donated later, by Wickey but without accompanying notes.

 Correspondence is arranged alphabetically by name of correspondent.
-Subject files are arranged alphabetically by topic.
+Subject files are arranged alphabetically by topic, as designated by Wickey.

 Access Restrictions: